Pharmacy Care

 • avoid contact with eyes, mouth and the inside of the nose

-• apply the mousse to dry hair, leave for ten minutes, wash with shampoo and remove lice with a fine-tooth comb
+• apply the mousse or foam to dry hair, massage in until wet, leave for 10 minutes, wash with regular shampoo and remove lice with a fine-tooth comb

-• apply the spray to the whole scalp, leave for 30 minutes then rinse with warm water.
+• apply the spray to the whole scalp (do not cover), leave for 30 minutes then rinse with warm water.
 Use a fine-tooth comb to remove lice

 Products containing natural ingredients